CompileZero/JS-For-Humans/Basics/Basics.md

 couple of years, The Netscape Navigator already had 80% of the browser market share.

 Marc realised that websites needed to be more dynamic and that just HTML and CSS could not suffise that.
-Developers needed a glue language to add liveness and interactivity to websites.
+Developers needed a glue language to add aliveness and interactivity to websites.

+A man named Brenden Eich was hired for the job.

+And 10 days later, JavaScript was born.
+Well, it wasn‘t called JavaScript back then, it was called “Mocha”.

+It had syntax like Java, First-Class functions like Scheme, Dynamic Typing like Lisp, and Prototypal Inheritance like Self.

+Mocha was eventually renamed to “LiveScript” and shipped with the first beta releases of Netscape 2.0.
+But then in December 1995, they renamed it to JavaScript, because it sounded like the cool lightweight cousin to the hottest programming language of the day, Java!

 In 1990, Sir Tim Berners Lee developed the first internet browser on a NeXT Computer System.